GaloisInc/salty/CollisionAvoidance/README.md

 Run `python simulation.py`

-The script will load the controller `Controller.py` and the environment `pygame_env.py` and will run the simulation on the screen.
+The script will load the controller `Controller.py` and the pygame environment.
+The simulation should display on the screen.